 Take 20 Minutes Breaks

-Don't overwhelm yourself, it is best to inspect less than 300-500 lines of code per hour.
+Don't overwhelm yourself, it's best to inspect less than 300-500 lines of code per hour.

 7

 Thoroughly follow up with your defect-hunting.
-If it's not corrected, it's not truly "fixed".
+Remember this: if it's not corrected, it's not truly "fixed".

 8

 It is up to the manager to foster a positive attitude about finding defects.
-Code reviews offer an opportunity for all team members to correct bad habits learn new tricks, and expand capabilities.
+Code reviews offer an opportunity for all team members to correct bad habits, learn new tricks, and expand their review capabilities.

 9